Dyalog/HMon/docs/Protocol.md

 ### ConnectRide

-Requests that the interpreter connects to RIDE listning at a given address and on a given port, or disconnects a conection.
-Once the action has taken place the message will be responded to with a [`RideConnection`](#rideconnection) message.
+Requests that the interpreter connects to RIDE listening at a given address and on a given port, or disconnects a conection.
+Once the action has taken place the request will be responded to with a [`RideConnection`](#rideconnection) message.

 Examples: